Covid-19 (Coronavirus) Updates

 As COVID-19 (Coronavirus) continues to impact our world, nation and now state, we would like to emphasize that the safety and health of our guests, staff and volunteers is our top priority.
 As a cultural and arts institution that serves as a local community space, we take very seriously the responsibility of ensuring every necessary measure is taken to protect the safety and well-being of our community.

-It is because of this responsibility that we have made the decision to close the Museum to the public for the time being and until further notice.
-We will reassess the decision to reopen to the public as things develop.
+It is because of this responsibility that we made the decision to close the Museum to the public on March 13, 2020.

 Please remain informed of the facts.
 More information on COVID-19 and its spread and symptoms.